berkeley-gif/COEQWAL-pydsstools/README.md

 ### Mac Users

 If you are on a Mac, you may encounter issues installing Docker.
 I had these issues, so I've included the `docker-fix` files in this repo.
 See: [Docker for Mac Issue #7527](https://github.com/docker/for-mac/issues/7527).
+This issue has been resolved as of the start of 2025.

 ## Python Scripts

 The repository includes Python files for exporting DSS files to CSV and for validating them.
 Note that the `pydsstools` library prints every path as it processes it.
-I haven't been able to suppress this.
+I haven't been able to surpress this.

 ## Steps to Use